 Henry: I first learned about MIT during my freshman year when doing a future plans project.
 I knew I was interested in doing something with EECS, so for the dream college section, I researched the best college for that field.
 I stumbled across MIT and was interested in having the opportunity to go there ever since.

 Alan: Personally, I think MIT has been at the periphery of my knowledge for a long time, but my first explicit memory of it is visiting at the end of eighth grade.
-Obviously, every answer here is different, but I think the early high school discoveries of MIT do speak somewhat to a lack of MIT in the cultural zeitgeist in South Dakota; I know a lot of people at MIT who have wanted to go to MIT since they were in elementary school, and Alan: to be honest, surveys like this deserve a blog post of their own. of the responses i got, the person who learned about MIT the earliest 'was born knowing about MIT', and the oldest was in senior year. my favorite two responses were someone who visited and 'was not impressed at age 7' and someone who 'told [their] father that Harvard was the best college and he disagreed.' suggests this is fairly common.
+Obviously, every answer here is different, but I think the early high school discoveries of MIT do speak somewhat to a lack of MIT in the cultural zeitgeist in South Dakota; I know a lot of people at MIT who have wanted to go to MIT since they were in elementary school, and a quick survey of my dorm mailing list14 Alan: to be honest, surveys like this deserve a blog post of their own. of the responses i got, the person who learned about MIT the earliest 'was born knowing about MIT', and the oldest was in senior year. my favorite two responses were someone who visited and 'was not impressed at age 7' and someone who 'told [their] father that Harvard was the best college and he disagreed.' suggests this is fairly common.

 Did you know anyone at MIT before getting here/getting in?